SistemBasisData2023/J10League/README.md

 + [Jeffri](https://github.com/JeffriUI) - 2106705070

 ## Introduction
 J10 League is a useful website for monitoring game tournaments, namely Mobile Legends.
-In it there will be a playing schedule of the teams that will compete, then there is a recap of the results of the matches of the teams that have competed which are filled with the results of the match winners, team profiles, their members, and so on.
-In addition, there will be a feature for admin logins so they can edit data on the website.
+In it there will be a playing schedule of the teams that will compete, then there is a recap of the results of the matches of the teams that have competed which are filled with the results of the match winners, team profiles, and their the members.
+In addition, there is page stores information about all of the team from Indonesia include their logo.
+The Last, there will be a feature for admin logins so they can edit data on the website.

 ## Features

 #### `Schedule Matches`

-Enjoy personalized features by creating an account and logging in.
-TixOnline allows users to manage their profile, track booking history, and receive tailored recommendations.
-With secure authentication mechanisms in place, your personal information and account details are safe.
+The Schedule Matches feature in J10 League provides a comprehensive overview of the upcoming game tournaments for Mobile Legends.
+It includes information such as the tournaments, teams, and date of each match.
+Users can refer to this schedule to stay updated on the upcoming matches and plan their viewing accordingly.

 #### `Results Matches`

-Discover an extensive collection of movies through TixOnline's intuitive interface.
-Explore detailed information about each movie, including plot summaries, genres, and ratings.
-Get a comprehensive overview and make informed choices about your movie selections.
+The Results Matches feature allows users to access the latest information and outcomes of the matches that have taken place in the Mobile Legends tournaments.
+It provides detailed match summaries, including the winners, scores, and players who played.
+Users can review the results to stay informed about the performance of different teams and players.

 #### `The Teams`

-TixOnline simplifies the ticket booking process, allowing users to effortlessly select their preferred movie, showtime, and seats.
-With a streamlined interface, you can confidently proceed to book tickets securely.
-The application ensures that seats are not double-booked, providing a hassle-free experience.
+The Teams feature provides a dedicated section where users can explore detailed profiles of the participating teams in the tournament of J10 League.

 #### `Data Management for Admin`

-Easily access your past bookings with TixOnline's booking history feature.
-Stay organized by reviewing your previous movie choices, showtimes, and the seats you booked.
-Keep track of your cinema experiences and plan future outings with ease.
+The Data Management for Admin feature is designed specifically for website administrators.
+It offers a secure login system that grants authorized access to administrators.
+Once logged in, administrators can efficiently manage and update the data on the J10 League website.

 ## Tables

-The following are tables used in the TixOnline's database.
+The following are tables used in the J10League's database.

 ### 1. `admin`